 Paul served as MOQBA's second president from January to June 2010 and coached Missouri's inaugural all-star team at PACE's NASAT tournament the same year.
 He continues to moderate quiz bowl events across the United States.
 Email Paul

 Sean Phillips was born on March 24, 1982.
 He grew up in Boonville, Missouri, and was part of two district championship teams in 1998 and 2000, winning the MSHSAA 3A title in 2000.
 That year he also was the top player in the MRVC Conference, the district, and set what at that time was a record in 3A individual performance at state.
 Upon matriculating to Washington University in St. Louis, where while still competing in academic competitions, he began participating in trash events placing in the top 10 individually at TRASHionals in 2001.
 He wrote his first (and to date only) tournament in 2003 and wrote for PACE NSC in 2003 and 2004.
-He has co-edited and helped run every WUHSAC since 2002 and been privileged to have have been part of four national championships hosted by WUSTL where he was the team's vice-president from 2002-2004.
+He co-wrote or helped run every WUHSAC from 2002 until 2018 and has been privileged to have been part of five national championships hosted by WUSTL where he was the team's vice-president from 2002-2004.
+Sean directed at least one and up to five events per season from 2009 until 2021.
 He is a 2007 graduate of the Saint Louis University School of Law.

 Alex Smith grew up in Godfrey, IL, where he graduated from Marquette Catholic High School in 2009.
 There he played scholar bowl for four years, and he was the captain of the varsity team his senior year when he was also acknowledged as a member of the all-state class A team.
 While in high school, Alex also participated in WYSE, placing third at state in chemistry division 300 in 2008 and first at state in chemistry in 2009.
-Alex is currently enrolled at Missouri S&T where he is the president of the school's ACO team.
-He is majoring in mathematics and computer science.
+Alex attended Missouri S&T where he was the president of the school's ACO team and majored in mathematics and computer science.

 Kevin Stockman was first introduced to quiz bowl when he became a teacher at Orchard Farm, as there was not a quiz bowl team at his high school (St. Charles West HS 1997) nor his college (Missouri State 2001).
 First serving as an assistant coach in the 2010-2011 season, Kevin became head coach the following season and has since increased Orchard Farm's attendance at high quality quiz bowl tournaments, occasionally making the playoffs.
 In the Missouri format, his teams have won 3 conference championships, 4 district championships, and placed 4th at MSHSAA State in 2011.
 Under Kevin's direction, Orchard Farm began hosting its annual tournament in 2013.